RufusLion/front-end-test/README.md

 # 🧪 Rufus Leonard - News API Test 🧪

-In this task, we are asking you to implement a news reader.
+In this task, we are asking you to create a news reader.
 Your application should make it easy to browse a list of latest news articles based on a topic of your choosing.
 You will be expected to use [React](https://reactjs.org/), however, beyond this, you are free to make whatever design and technology choices that you think are best.

 ### 📊 - API Data - 📊